 Both transport options offer a way to get around Tonga when you want and where you want.
-But which is better, car rental or taxis?
+But which is better; car rental or taxis?
 Both options are available on the main island of Tonga, Tongatapu, as well as in Vava’u.
-We go over the costs associated with car rental and taxis, as well as pros and cons for each.
+We go over the costs associated with car rental and taxis, as well as the pros and cons for each.
 That way, you’ll be able to work out whether you should rent a car or use a taxi in Tonga.

 Rent Car or Get a Taxi: in Brief

 … you want to do independent sightseeing, are staying out of town and prefer to travel at your own pace.

 … you are only doing short trips and going to and from the airport.

 Renting a Car in Tonga

 In Tongatapu, there are around 10 car rental companies to choose from, offering a wide range of vehicles to explore the island on its well-connected road network.
 In Vava’u, there are less than five car rental companies available with small fleets and typically older cars.
 Both provide the ultimate freedom to explore the main islands, but for some travellers, it might feel unnecessary to hire a car.
 Work it out for your own needs with the cost, pro and con list below.
 Plus, check out The Guide to Renting a Car in Tonga.

 - Medium car/day – TOP$100-$140